mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

 Download and install the Railway client for your local operating system by following the [instructions here](https://docs.railway.app/develop/cli).

 After the client is installed you will be able run commands.
-Some of the more important operations include deploying the current directory of your computer to an associated Railway project (without having to upload to github), and running your project locally using the same settings as you have on the production server.
+Some of the more important operations include deploying the current directory of your computer to an associated Railway project (without having to upload to GitHub), and running your project locally using the same settings as you have on the production server.

 You can get a list of all the possible commands by entering the following in a terminal.